PubNubDevelopers/support-chat-demo/README.md

 # Support Chat Demo

-*Important Note: **This is a proof of concept** with only the essential features it should have (chat, presence, history).
-It’s intentionally simplified as much as possible to be a basic example of how you could build your own support chat while we build a more extensive version that can more reasonably be expanded on and reused.
-You should be careful reusing this code in your application: it's not following best practices.
-The ultimate goal is to create a series of chat components that can be reused to create a more consistent development experience and simplify the process for making more future demos.
-In the coming weeks we’ll be rebuilding this app completely.
-Stay tuned for more.
+*Important Note: This project is a simplified demo of a support chat app and is intended as a demonstration only. **[PubNub Component Support Chat App](https://github.com/PubNubDevelopers/chat-component-app-live-support) is a better example of how you should build support style chat.**

-This project demonstrates how you could build a support chat (including dashboard and client view) using PubNub.
+This project is a simplified demo of a support chat app (including dashboard and client view) using PubNub.

 [Try this demo](https://www.pubnub.com/developers/demos/support-chat/) without installing anything.